Runarok/url-redir/README.md

    - All redirection rules are stored in a separate `redirects.json` file.
 This file contains the hash values (URL fragments) and corresponding URLs.
 You can also specify whether a popup should appear or not.

 ---
+## About `Source.html`

+`Source.html` is the core page for the URL Redirector application.
+It is responsible for fetching the `redirects.json` file, processing the redirection rules, and displaying the content to the user.
+This page dynamically handles redirections based on the hash provided in the URL, showing confirmation popups when necessary, and opening URLs in new tabs as defined in the configuration.

+### How `Source.html` Works

+- **Dynamic Redirection**: When a user navigates to a URL with a fragment (`#<hash>`), such as `https://your-site-url.com/#SingleRedirect`, `Source.html` reads the hash and looks for the corresponding redirection rule in the `redirects.json` file.

+- **Popup Confirmation**: If the `showPopup` flag is set to `true` for the selected redirection rule, a confirmation popup will appear, asking the user whether they want to proceed with the redirect.

+- **Bulk URL Handling**: If multiple URLs are listed in the `redirects.json` for a given hash, they will be opened in new tabs in the background, with the last one loaded in the current tab.

+- **Toast Notifications**: After a successful redirect or a bulk URL opening, a toast message is shown to inform the user about the action.

+### Key Features of `Source.html`

+- **Responsive and Dark-Themed UI**: The user interface of `Source.html` is designed to be clean, modern, and mobile-friendly with a dark theme, ensuring a smooth user experience.
+- **Integration with `redirects.json`**: All redirection rules and their settings (URLs, popup options) are managed in the `redirects.json` file.
+This allows for easy configuration and updating of redirect rules without modifying the HTML or JavaScript code directly.

+### Customization

+- **UI Customization**: You can modify the look and feel of `Source.html` by editing the embedded CSS within the `<style>` tag.
+- **Redirect Rules**: Update the `redirects.json` file to add, remove, or modify redirect rules.
+Each rule contains the hash fragment, the URL(s) for redirection, and the option to show a confirmation popup.

+---

 ## How to Set Up and Use